Requirements for Baccalaureate Degrees

 Area IV.
 History, Social, and Behavioral Sciences

-Requirements include twelve semester hours in history, social and behavioral sciences with at least six semester hours from among other disciplines in the social and behavioral science.
+Requirements include twelve semester hours in history, social, and behavioral sciences with at least six semester hours from among other disciplines in the social and behavioral sciences.
 Other disciplines include, but are not limited to, anthropology, economics, geography, political science, psychology, and sociology.

 Courses should be broad in scope and content, include global or international perspectives, and must emphasize the methods of inquiry in the social sciences.